giantswarm/docs/src/content/meta/glossary.md

 ## Platform operator

-The platform operator is the person or team that is in charge of the operation of the [cloud-native developer platform](#cloud-native-developer-platform).
-They are responsible for the management of the [management cluster](#management-cluster) and its capabilities.
+The platform team is a team that is in charge of providing the [cloud-native developer platform](#cloud-native-developer-platform).
+With the help of Giant Swarms managed platform they compose, manage and customize the platform for the specific needs of the development teams within their company.

 ## Smart platform engineering